 Timetables for Proposals and Decisions

-- All students must submit proposals to Ms. Lyle Sheppard, Director of the International Programs at email@example.com by January 30, 2020.
-Proposals will be presented to the selection committee on February 5, 2020.
+- All students must submit proposals to Ms. Minnu Paul, Director of International Programs at email@example.com by 11 p.m. on January 20, 2021.

 Questions and Answers